 On the face of it (1) – somewhat surprisingly – is by far the easiest and simplest explanation.
 Tantalisingly, we also know that very faint, "low surface brightness" galaxies also exist... so why not truly no surface brightness galaxies as well ?
 And our simulations also showed that dark galaxies matching the parameters of these objects could be extremely stable, allowing them to be detectable for much longer than any other explanation.

-Now this is not to say that we mean all clouds are more likely to be dark galaxies than debris - not at all !
+Now this is not to say that we mean all clouds are more likely to be dark galaxies than debris – not at all !
 But we established quite strict constraints on when the tidal debris hypothesis becomes less likely.
-In our simulations isolated clouds of line widths < 50 km/s are common, but those of 50-100 km/s are rare, and above 100% they're virtually absent.
+In our simulations isolated clouds of line widths < 50 km/s are common, but those of 50-100 km/s are rare, and above 10 km/s they're virtually absent.
 It's this combination of isolation and line width which is important.
 High line width features are common in extended streams, but not at all in isolated, discrete clouds.

 Very recently we started analysing the VLA data of these objects.
 This is nowhere near as sensitive but it has significantly higher resolution.
 And now it looks like the true explanation might be something that's a mixture of (1) and (2).
-With the higher resolution, we can pinpoint the location of each clouds far more precisely, and it seems that some of them at least do have optical counterparts - incredibly faint, so much so that you'd never spot it otherwise.
+With the higher resolution, we can pinpoint the location of each clouds far more precisely, and it seems that some of them at least do have optical counterparts – incredibly faint, so much so that you'd never spot them otherwise.
 So they are galaxies after all, if just very faint rather than dark.
 But the structure of the objects is not much like a regular galaxy.
-What we think we're seeing - and much work needs to be done on this - is dwarf galaxies caught in the first moments of ram pressure stripping.
+What we think we're seeing – and much work needs to be done on this – is dwarf galaxies caught in the first moments of ram pressure stripping.
 Whether that could explain the highly unusual kinematics of these objects remains to be seen.